zefranlopes/ReactNativeSQLite/README.md

-Simple CRUD for local connection to SQLite
+Simple CRUD for local connection to SQLite and React Native